yanshouwang/camerax/README.md

 # CameraX

-A camera plugin for flutter, which use CameraX on Android, native API on iOS, supports preview and image analysis.
+A camera plugin for flutter, which use CameraX on Android, native API on iOS, supports camera preview, capture and analyze.

 *Note*: This plugin is inspired by the official [camera](https://pub.dev/packages/camera) project but more simple to use, and use [MLKit](https://developers.google.cn/ml-kit) in native for image analyze.